Skip to content

 Following the diagram for the XDP example (Green numbers):

-1. The userspace program queries the KubeApiServer for a specific BpfProgram object.
+1. The userspace program queries the KubeApiServer for a specific ClusterBpfApplication or BpfApplication object, if required.

 To see if the userspace programs are working, view the logs: